alastor-lee/C_basics/README.md

 # king_c
-Exercises in C primarily sources from C Programming a Modern Approach 2nd Edition
+Exercises in C primarily sourced from C Programming a Modern Approach 2nd Edition